(1)A registration expires on the date shown on the

 of this title (relating to Fees); and

-(C)comply with the fingerprinting requirements under
+(C)comply with the fingerprinting and education requirements

 (b)Failure to provide information requested by the